jruby/jrubyfx/README.md

 Import jrubyfxml file, and subclass FXApplication and FXController.
 At the bottom of the file, call _yourFXApplicationClass_.launch().
 Override start(stage) in the application, and initialize(url, resources) in the controller.
-See samples/fxml/Demo.rb for commented example.
+See samples/fxml/Demo.rb for commented example, or see the Getting Started guide

 Issues
 ------